AdilZouitine/boring-guy/content/posts/river-rust.md

     }
 }
 ```
-To save and load objects in the `river` library, we use Python's `pickle` module, allowing them to be easily stored and transferred between programs.
+To save and load objects in the `river` library, we use `Python`'s `pickle` module, allowing them to be easily stored and transferred between programs.
 To use `pickle` with our `Rust` struct, we need to ensure that the struct is properly serializable and deserializable.
 To do this, we can use the `serde` crate and annotate the struct with `#[derive(Serialize, Deserialize)]`.
 This allows the struct to be serialized and deserialized using the `serialize` and `deserialize` functions provided by `serde`.
 ```rust
 use serde::{Deserialize, Serialize};